XMR13/ALPR_Jetson/plan.md

 * Use **shared memory** (`/dev/shm`) for crop exchange to minimize I/O.
 * Store a **small rolling cache** (e.g., last 2 hours) of full frames for incident review.
 * When expanding to more cameras, consider **substream for detection** and pull high‑res JPEG on demand for OCR.
+* For privacy, implement optional face redaction/blur on snapshots using a lightweight detector (deploy toggle).

 ---